 In The Wee Small Hours of the Morning – composed by David Mann, with lyrics by Bob Hilliard – is just one such example of that, released in 1955 by Capitol Records.

 10. Love and Marriage

-Whilst the style of pop music has evolved over the decades, from jazz to Motown to modern sounds, the fact that it is often built o love songs has not.
+The style of pop music may have evolved over the decades, from jazz to Motown to modern sounds, but the fact that it is often built on love songs has not.